 \subsection{Structure of the paper}

-In {\bf Section \ref{section_2}} we study an identity closely related to \eqref{eqn-functional_equation}.
-First we establish some preliminary lemmas and review the connection to combinatorial trees.
-Then we prove as Theorem~\ref{thm-main} a new result related to a well-known theorem of Meir and Moon \cite{Meir}, which we recall in Theorem~\ref{thm-growth} and which connects certain behavior of $A(x)$ to the estimate $rB(r)\leq R$ and the asymptotics of $(b_n)$.
-Taken together, these two propositions form a new criterion, Theorem \ref{thm-criterion}, for equality in the estimate $rB(r)\leq R$.
-As a simplifed version of Theorem \ref{thm-criterion}, Theorem~\ref{thm-criterion-1} is an immediate corollary.
-We also provide two concrete examples of the theory in Section \ref{section_2}.
-Example \ref{example_1} is classic and Example \ref{example_2} is new.
+In {\bf Section \ref{section_2}}, we will derive Theorem \ref{thm-criterion-1} from a more technical version of the sharpness criterion, which is presented as Theorem $\ref{thm-criterion}$.
+We will also provide two examples, aside from our central example, which is Conjecture \ref{conjecture}.
+Example \ref{example_1} is classic, and Example \ref{example_2} is new.

-In {\bf Section \ref{proof}} we prove \eqref{eqn-first} by applying Theorem \ref{thm-criterion-1} to Conjecture \ref{conjecture}.
-As mentioned above, a preliminary step is to obtain a growth estimate for the sequence $(b_n)$.
+In {\bf Section \ref{proof}}, we will prove \eqref{eqn-first}.
+As mentioned above, in light of Theorem~\ref{thm-criterion-1} the key step is to obtain a growth estimate for the sequence $(b_n)$.
 We will obtain the estimate \eqref{eqn-b_asymptotic} through saddle-point analysis of a known formula from the character theory of Lie algebra representations (see Proposition~\ref{prop-asymptotics}).

-In {\bf Section \ref{sec-improved}} we complete the proof of Theorem \ref{thm-conjecture}.
-After evaluating $\rho$ exactly in Proposition~\ref{prop-evaluation}, the remainder of the section contains a detailed singularity analysis that leads to \eqref{eqn-b_series} and \eqref{eqn-a_asym}.
-An outline of the method is given at the beginning of the section.
-We will also obtain along the way another proof of Conjecture \ref{conjecture} that is independent of the first one in Section \ref{proof}.